-Scientists from the University of Sheffield developed an Electrical Impedance Spectroscopy platform for real time diagnostics and wanted to turn this into a commercial product.
+Scientists from the University of Sheffield developed an Electrical Impedance Spectroscopy platform for real time cancer diagnostics and wanted to turn this into a commercial product.
 Maddison was brought in to support the product development including usability studies, industrial design and product engineering.

-Challenges & Development
+Challenges and Development